kindspirit/PromiseXHR/README.md

     XHR({url: URL (string), method: request method (string), headers: headers (object)} [, data (object | string) [, timeout (number)]])

 Any parameter can be omitted.
-The request method defaults to GET unless data is provided in which case it defaults to POST.
+The request method defaults to GET unless the data parameter is provided in which case it defaults to POST.
 URL defaults to the current page (location.pathname+location.search).

 Returns fulfilled Promise containing xhr object when xhr.readyState==4 (xhr.status<1 or >599 indicate network error).
 Rejected on timeout with object {message:"timeout"}.